slightlyoff/history_api/app_history.md

 - The `navigate` event cancels the navigation, in which case the promise fulfills with `undefined` and `appHistory.currentEntry` stays the same.

-- It's not possible to navigate to the given entry, e.g. `appHistory.navigateTo(key)` was given a non-existant `key`, or `appHistory.back()` was called when there's no previous entries in the app history stack.
+- It's not possible to navigate to the given entry, e.g. `appHistory.navigateTo(key)` was given a non-existant `key`, or `appHistory.back()` was called when there's no previous entries in the app history list.
 In this case also, the promise fulfills with `undefined` and `appHistory.currentEntry` stays the same.

 - The navigation succeeds, and was a same-document navigation.
 Then the promise fulfills with `undefined`,  and `appHistory.currentEntry` (as well as the URL bar, if appropriate) will update.